raymondbutcher/pretf/docs/tutorial/getting-started.md

 Pretf provides a way to generate Terraform configuration with Python code.
 It should be seen as an extension for Terraform projects, to be used in situations where the standard configuration language is not working well for your project.

 * If you are not familiar with Terraform:
-    * Start with Terraform, not Pretf.
+    * Start with Terraform, not Pretf
 * If you are familiar with Terraform:
     * If it works well for your project:
-        * Continue using Terraform without Pretf.
+        * Continue using Terraform without Pretf
     * If you're using "workarounds", "escape hatches", or "hacks":
-        * Consider using Pretf.
+        * Consider using Pretf

 These tutorials assume that you have an existing Terraform project and you want to generate additional resources with Pretf.